 I (Roger) would also like to thank the following friends who have helped with various aspects of my company or instruments.

 Darius Mostowfi, a talented hardware design engineer who created the circuit board layouts for LinnStrument, and who created both the circuit design and board layouts for AdrenaLinn.

-Tim Thomson, who wrote a significant portion of the LinnStrument code, wrote the windows driver for the original LinnStrument proof of concept prototype; is the inventor of the Space Palette, LoopyCam and creative high-tech inventions; and is a member of my weekly lunch group.
+Tim Thompson, who wrote a significant portion of the LinnStrument code, wrote the windows driver for the original LinnStrument proof of concept prototype; is the inventor of the Space Palette, LoopyCam and creative high-tech inventions; and is a member of my weekly lunch group.